Oakfield, NY

 About Oakfield, NY

-Oakfield is a small community in New York with a population of 1,683 residents.
-The median household income is $65,833 per year, which is near the national average.
-The median age in Oakfield is 38.1 years.
+Oakfield is a small town located in New York with a population of 1,683 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,833 per year, which is 12% below the national median of $75,149.
+The median age of 38.1 years is close to the US median age of 38.9 years.

 Cost of Living in Oakfield, NY